Skip to Main Content

 • High rates: Louisiana home insurance is undoubtedly expensive.
 As long as hurricanes and severe convective storms continue to bombard the state, high home insurance costs will continue to plague Louisiana homeowners.

 • Expensive last-resort plan: Similar to Florida, Louisiana has a last-resort property insurer called Louisiana Citizens Property Insurance Corporation.
-Citizens is a government-backed “Fair Access to Insurance Requirements'' (FAIR) plan carrier.
+Citizens is a government-backed “Fair Access to Insurance Requirements'' (FAIR) Plan carrier.
 It is meant to act as a short-term solution for homeowners who cannot find insurance in the private market, but following the home insurance exodus, an increasing number of homeowners find themselves obtaining coverage through Citizens.
 As a result of the plan growing at a rapid pace, Citizens implemented a 63 percent rate increase beginning January 2023.
+However, in July 2024, the state paused the premium surcharge through 2027.

 New

-• It's likely that more frequent and stronger hurricanes are on the horizon, based on the National Climate Assessment.
-This will likely lead to even more volatility in the insurance market.
+• Based on the National Climate Assessment, more frequent and stronger hurricanes are likely on the horizon, leading to even more volatility in the insurance market.

-• To stabilize the situation, the Louisiana legislature passed a $45 million bill in February 2023 to create an insurance incentive program, which is intended to incentivize new insurers to enter the market.
+• To stabilize the situation, the Louisiana legislature passed a $45 million bill in February 2023 to create an insurance incentive program intended to incentivize new insurers to enter the market.

-• Beginning October 2023, Louisiana homeowners will be able to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
-The program will grant approved homeowners up to $10,000 to retrofit their roofs to meet the fortified standards set by the Insurance Institute for Business and Home Safety.
+• Beginning October 2023, Louisiana homeowners were eligible to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
+The program grants approved homeowners up to $10,000 to retrofit their roofs to meet the fortified standards set by the Insurance Institute for Business and Home Safety.
 Homeowners can apply online with the Louisiana Department of Insurance.
+Due to the overwhelming popularity of the program, hundreds of homeowners were placed on a waitlist.
+As more funding becomes available, these homeowners will join the 11,700 Louisiana homeowners who already received grants.

 Frequently asked questions